 significant barrier to innovative sexually active young women under 18-years-of-age.
 Most

-will be able to make an arrangement with an older woman or man who will be able
+were be able to make an arrangement with an older woman or man who will be able

 to buy the pills for them.

 Most newspapers' editorials and opinion pieces reacted positively to the